 On Friday March 17, 2017, a Brooklyn jury returned a $2.5 million verdict in favor of the mother of a 25-year-old African American man who was shot dead by the Brooklyn NYPD in 2008.
-The verdict came as a surprise to many since the deceased’s untimely death was ruled an accident by the District Attorneys’s office nine years ago.
+The verdict came as a surprise to many since the deceased’s untimely death was ruled an accident by the District Attorney’s office nine years ago.

 The events surrounding the man’s death began on August 7, 2008, when deceased plaintiff Ortanzso Bovell was discovered by the Brooklyn South Auto Larceny squad attempting to break into a 2004 Mustang GT.
 At the time, Inspector John Chell headed the Larceny squad.
 Inspector Chell claimed that as he and his team approached Bovell, the young man attempted to flee the scene in the stolen Mustang.
 In his haste, Bovell sideswiped Chell according to several witnesses.

 Inspector Chell alleges that at this point he fell, causing his weapon to discharge and fatally strike Bovell in the back.
 The defense maintained that the shot was discharged accidentally and therefore Bovell’s death was not intentional.
 However, plaintiff’s attorney Jon Norinsberg argued that the ballistics report contradicted Chell’s account and that the shot that killed Ortanzso Bovell could only have been discharged from a standing position.